 Before amphetamine detox can begin, it is important to understand the effects and risks associated with the drug.

 Amphetamine is a group of drugs that includes speed.
-They are stimulants that are often taken to stay alert, often on a night out.
+They are stimulants that increase the activity of certain chemicals in the brain and are often taken to stay alert, typically on a night out.
 It used to be used in diet pills, as one of the effects was to suppress the user’s appetite.

-Those under the influence of amphetamine feel excited, chatty and energetic.
+Those under the influence of amphetamine feel excited, chatty, and energetic.
 They often have the energy to do things like dancing for hours without becoming tired.
-There is also a long come down effect, resulting in the user becoming irritable and depressed.

 There are many risks associated with taking amphetamine.
 These can include: